The brand that turns the tide

 Faced with a food-processing industry that is walking on the head, with pesticides, additives and junk food, consumers no longer want to be driven without knowing where they are going.
 They need transparency, more than ever, they need to know what they are eating.

-Being a committed food player since 2009, Biofuture offers to consumers the experience of truth by fighting against the nonsense of the food-processing industry.
+Being a committed food player since 2009, and with .nod, Biofuture offers to consumers the experience of truth by fighting against the nonsense of the food-processing industry.

 For Biofuture, it is time to change direction and defend a new standard: the taste of good, without concessions, for us and our environment.